zs-dev-icw/Nebim-camion-website/README.md

-# Nebim-camion-website
-Instruction website for the Nebim laser‑cut Volvo truck, made as a school project.
+# Nebim Camion Instruction Website

+This website was created as part of a school project in collaboration with Nebim.
+It provides the digital instruction booklet for assembling the Nebim laser-cut Volvo truck model.

+## Disclaimer
+All logos, brand names, and trademarks belong to their respective owners.
+This project is not an official Nebim website.